RISC-KC/basic_rv32s/guidelines/development_log.md

 That means it passes through the ALU twice???

 Then to drive R[rs1] as the address to DC_Addr, instead of bypassing through the ALU, we have no choice but to make a 2-to-1; 1-bit MUX selecting ALUresult vs. RD1.
-Only then can the operation be completed in a single cycle… and the select signal for that MUX should likewise be handled by the CU.
+Only then can the operation be completed in a single cycle... and the select signal for that MUX should likewise be handled by the CU.
 It can be controlled by the same Atomic signal.
-It will be inactive during Write Back anyway, so no issue, and when DC is Ready, any operation structurally should be fine…
+It will be inactive during Write Back anyway, so no issue, and when DC is Ready, any operation structurally should be fine...

 That’s it for today.
 I updated the organized logic notes and additional control details on the Telegram channel and the Discord server.